 Southwestern Wildflower Mix

-This mixture of annuals, perennials, native and introduced wildflowers will tolerate a variety of hot and dry conditions typical of the Southwestern U.S. The annuals will bloom the first year and the perennials will become established the first year and bloom in subsequent years.
+This mixture of annuals, perennials, and native and introduced wildflowers will tolerate a variety of hot and dry conditions typical of the Southwestern U.S. The annuals will bloom the first year and the perennials will become established the first year and bloom in subsequent years.
 Overseeding with a mixture of all annual wildflower species each year will help to re-establish the seasonal flush of color until the perennials are fully established.

 In temperate climates, plant Southwestern Wildflower Mix in the fall when the soils have cooled and there is more moisture.
 In northern areas, plant in the early spring.
 Lightly rake in and cover with a thin layer of good soil or mulch to aid with water retention, no deeper than 1/8 – 1/4th inch.
 If irrigation is possible, soak the area once and keep moist until germination.
-In dry climates or in drought, up to 1/2 inch of irrigation per week may be required after germination until plants become well established.
+In dry climates or in drought, up to 1/2 inch of irrigation per week may be required after germination until plants become well-established.

 Mexican Hat, Firewheel, Black-Eyed Susan, Coreopsis, Purple Coneflower, Gloriosa Daisy, Penstemon strictus, Desert Lupine, Blue Flax, Scarlet Flax, Annual Gaillardia, Firewheel, California Poppy, Desert Bluebells, Cornflower, Shirley Poppy, African Daisy, Wallflower and more.